 Miso sauce options, like miso dressing, are also available in certain stores, plus easy to make at home.
 For a simple miso salad dressing, simply mix white or yellow miso with rice vinegar and sesame oil, plus herbs and seasonings like ginger, cayenne pepper and garlic.
 Some recipes also call for other ingredients such as raw honey, soy sauce and olive oil.
 Not only can it dress up anything from salads to sushi, but it can also add a flavorful twist to dishes like miso chicken or tuna as well.

 Red vs. White Miso

 White miso paste is made from soybeans that have been fermented with a higher percentage of rice.
-This results in a lighter color and gives the final product a slightly sweeter miso taste.
+This results in a lighter color and gives the final product a slightly sweeter taste.

 Red miso, on the other hand, is made from soybeans that have been fermented for longer periods of time, typically with barley or other grains.
 It tends to have a deep, rich and salty flavor, plus a darker color that ranges from red to brown.

 White miso works best in dressings, sauces and condiments due to its light flavor.
 Meanwhile, the intense flavor of red miso makes it well-suited for savory soups, glazes and marinades.

 If you’re running out of red or white miso and looking for something to swap in, you may be wondering: What is a substitute for miso?
 Because of its rich flavor and stellar nutrient profile, there’s really no perfect miso paste substitute.
 In some cases, you may be able to use the white variety as a red miso substitute (and vice versa), but you should be prepared to switch up the amounts and seasonings in your recipe to help mask the differences in flavor.